DoDesCadeaux/webserv/readme.md

-Project Web server in C++98 for 42
+School Project Web server in C++98 for 42